tamberg/fhnw-phycom/00/README.md

 - The course consists of inputs and hands-on making sessions.
 - We will use specific tools available in a typical makerspace.
+- We count on you all to share your experience and/or perspective.

 ### Program
 #### Week 1